Saying goodbye is never easy.

 You may have done all that you could, and it was time no matter what.
 There are situations like that where it really wasn’t your fault.

-It can be comforting to think of getting another goldfish.
+It can be comforting to think of getting another goldfish or other fish.
 After all, it’s always exciting to get another pet.

 But quick tip: